 I was the instructor of the math portion of this four-week program.
 It consisted of a review of high school math and it was aimed at underrepresented groups.

-The Algebraic Geometry Student Seminar meets on Thursday, from 10:35 a.m. to 11:30 a.m., in 102 JFB.
+BAGELS (B(e creative!)
+Algebraic Geometry Eating and Learning Seminar) meets on Monday, from 3:15 p.m. to 4:15 p.m., in 308 JWB.
 If you have any questions, please contact Allechar.

 Abstract: Recently Birkar proved the famous BAB conjecture.
 A main tool in the proof is the theory of complements.
 In this talk, I will overview the notions involved in the formulation of the BAB conjecture and introduce what complements are.
 Then, I will focus on the case of surfaces, and highlight how complements are used in the proof of the conjecture.